Chair of Aston Community Education Trust, Member and Trustee

 Catharine worked in education for 38 years in a number of different posts, mainly in Rotherham, initially, teaching in both primary and secondary schools.
 She then became an Educational Psychologist / Senior Educational Psychologist and in 1990 she joined the School Improvement Service, originally as an Adviser for Special Educational Needs, then Senior Adviser for Secondary Schools and finally the Head of School Improvement.
 Her final post before retirement in 2010 was Senior Director of Schools and Lifelong Learning.

 ACET were delighted when Catharine agreed to join the MAT where she now makes a significant contribution as Trustee and Chair/Vice Chair of Governors in junior and senior academies: “Young people face such challenges and I hope I can help, even in a small way, to ensure they also have the opportunity to learn, grow and develop in to active, positive citizens.

 Andrew is a retired firefighter with 33 years’ service to Derbyshire Fire and Rescue.
 He also took on the role of Regional Union Official for the East Midlands area.
 Andrew then went on to set up his own Learning Consultancy Company in 2015 in which he works with the Fire service and Police nationally delivering learning opportunities and Dyslexia awareness programmes.

 He has been involved as a school governor for 34 years and currently acts as Chair in a primary school, Special school and secondary academy, so has experience of educational provision in the Derbyshire area which covers all ranges from 3 years to 19 years of age.
 Andrew is deeply committed to ensuring all children regardless of their age, ability or background benefit from access to high quality education.
-He became a member of the Board of Trustees with ACET when Shirebrook Academy which was previously a Single Academy Trust chose to join the MAT in Spring 2017.
+He became a member of the Board of Trustees with ACET when Shirebrook Academy, previously a Single Academy Trust, chose to join the MAT in Spring 2017.